 Dropbox unveils colourful new look – Dropbox, 2017

 Go forth and distribute!

 And there you have it!
 Along with our Anatomy of a Press Release Guide and Template, you should have everything you need to write your own press release and start chasing some well-deserved publicity.

 Need some more help?
 Agility PR Solutions offers many tools to help you make the most of your press release including a media database to tailor pitches and do specific outreach, a newsroom to help boost your SEO efforts and give your release a place to live, a built-in news wire service for broader distribution, and media monitoring solutions for you to track your coverage.
 Let us show you!

-Sign up to get your download access details and occasional emails about other PR resources.
+Sign up to get your free download and occasional emails with other PR resources.